Portugal Economic Outlook

 Portugal Economic GrowthSolid private consumption, robust investment and a resilient external sector supported by a stronger Eurozone should keep the economy on a healthy growth trajectory.
 An anticipated fall in exports growth is, however, expected to moderate the economy’s rate of growth next year.
 FocusEconomics Consensus Forecast panelists see the economy growing 2.0% in 2018, which is up 0.1 percentage points from last month’s forecast, and project GDP growth of 1.8% in 2019.

 5 years of Portugal economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 |Exchange Rate||1.18||0.65 %||Dec 06|

 |Stock Market||5,381||-0.02 %||Dec 06|

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 Portugal Economic News

-The survey of consumer sentiment produced by the National Statistical Institute showed that the consumer confidence index inched up from minus 12.7 points in August to minus 11.3 points in September.
+The survey of consumer sentiment produced by the National Statistical Institute (INE) showed that consumer confidence plunged to 1.7 points in November, down from 4.4 points in October.

-The survey of consumer sentiment produced by the National Statistical Institute showed that the consumer confidence index inched up from minus 13.1 points in July to minus 12.7 points in August.
+The survey of consumer sentiment produced by the National Statistical Institute (INE) showed that consumer confidence skyrocketed to 4.4 points in October, up from 0.7 points in September.